SwitzerChees/nuxt-document-scanner/README.md

 #### 📄 **Document Processing**

-- **Fully Working webGPU Support**: Use WebGPU for the corner detection inference for much better performance
 - **PDF Support**: Save captured documents as PDF
 - **OCR Integration**: Extract text from scanned documents and embed it in the PDF
 - **Manual Rotation**: Rotate a document in the preview mode